Lakes & Rivers > Waterfalls

 Fisherman Creek Falls

-Located not far from Grand Forks, right off the Great Trail, is Fisherman Falls.
+Located not far from Grand Forks, right off the Trans Canada Trail, is Fisherman Falls.
 Travel several kilometres northwest either by foot or bike and just before the junction of the Fisherman Creek Forest Service Road, there is an excellent shady path to the left.
 Follow your ears until you hear the falls.
 The Fisherman Creek Tunnel and old railway bunkhouse are not far past this point.